primer/react/docs/content/Pagination.md

 ---
 import State from '../components/State'

-Use the pagination component to create a connected set of links that go to related pages (for example, previous, next, or page numbers).
+Use the pagination component to create a connected set of links that lead to related pages (for example, previous, next, or page numbers).

 ## Basic example